 Coronavirus – going out and meeting with people

-- avoiding being harmed or helping someone in an emergency
+- helping someone in an emergency

 You can meet with someone:

 - to care for them, for example if they need help to stay safe, wash or eat

 - if they’re struggling with loneliness or mental health

 - in a hospital or care home – check if visitors are allowed first

 You can go to a wedding, civil partnership registration or funeral as long as you’ve been invited.

 You can't have a reception, wake or memorial.